 And, in case you still remember on how I got started on this topic, I went to the party with a cheap bottle I picked up from my local supermarket!

+which is a wonderful resource that is totally dedicated to our Food and Beverage customers and features the latest on-demand webinars, videos, application notes, and more.
 Is wine analysis methods or isotope ratio analysis of interest to your laboratory?
 If so I would like to hear your thoughts and experiences